Miracle

 How to Pronounce Miracle

 Our model found one way to pronounce the name Miracle.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 100.0% confident that Miracle is pronounced as MIH-ruh-kuhl.
+Our model is 100.0% confident that Miracle is pronounced as MIH-ruh-kuhl, which has 3 syllables.

 Possible Additional Pronunciations